'Digital revolution' excluding the most vulnerable, world leaders told

 “It’s not about banning things or strictly regulating what we don’t understand, but through best practice taking a slow and steady approach and figuring out what will bring everyone along on the ride,” she said.

-Reporting by Zoe Tabary @zoetabary, Editing by Belinda Goldsmith Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
+Reporting by Zoe Tabary @zoetabary, Editing by Belinda Goldsmith and Claire Cozens.
+Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
 Visit http://news.trust.org